July 26, 2024

 2. Shopify Bundle total sales over time

-This report tracks the number of orders and total sales generated from bundled products, which are cases where two or more items are sold together as a single package.
+This report tracks the number of orders and total sales generated from bundled products, where two or more items are sold together as a single package.

 Bundling can be a smart strategy to move slower inventory by pairing it with your best sellers.
 This report shows whether that strategy is working for you or not, and helps you to modify your offers if needed.